Powered by National Online Traffic Schools

 You may not be as ready for your teen to get behind the wheel as they think they are!
 The thrill of the open road is calling them, but the dangers are all you can think of.
 This is a normal reaction.
 You are a parent — keeping your child safe is what matters.
 That is why we have designed a course that offers the educational value that parents need and the convenience and interactive elements that teens love.

-Our Traffic Law and Substance Abuse Education course and Permit Exam are approved by the Florida DHSMV and designed with a safety-focused curriculum to ensure that all students are given the tools they need to be safe, confident drivers.
+Our Driver Education Traffic Safety (DETS) course and Permit Exam are approved by the Florida FLHSMV and designed with a safety-focused curriculum to ensure that all students are given the tools they need to be confident drivers.
 As they study, students will learn about the following topics:

 Why Choose Our Course?

-We have years of experience educating first time drivers like your teen and include the following features for our students:
+We have years of experience educating first time drivers and include the following features for our students:

 • Safety-Focused Curriculum